Building and Hosting a Hexo Site with Cloudflare Pages

 E -->|Source| G["GitHub Page"]

-The advantages of this architecture are that it uses services from major companies, ensuring stability, and it has fast domestic and international speeds.
-Additionally, these services are either free or have low costs.
+The advantages of this architecture are: all services are provided by major companies, stable, reliable, and both domestic and international speeds are fast.
+Moreover, all services are free or have low costs.

-However, there are two key issues.
-First, GitHub Pages must be a public repository, which means my site can be forked by anyone, posing a potential security risk, though it hasn’t had a significant impact.
+However, there are two key issues: GitHub Page must be a public repository, meaning my site can be forked as a mirror by anyone.
+This is not a big problem, although similar situations have occurred, the impact is not significant, just a potential security risk.

-Second, using Cloudflare Partner for access also carries security risks.
-Security and stability rely on the access provider’s integrity, so finding a reliable access provider is crucial.
+The second issue is that using Cloudflare Partner access also has security risks.
+Security and stability depend entirely on the integrity of the access provider, so finding a reliable access provider is crucial.

-Using Cloudflare Pages can completely avoid these issues.
-Cloudflare Pages supports private repository deployment while also supporting CNAME setup.
+If you use Cloudflare Pages, you can completely avoid this issue.
+Because Cloudflare Pages supports deploying from private repositories and also supports CNAME access.
 Therefore, the final architecture looks like this:

 graph LR